LEARNING OBJECTIVES

 Once the vernier is adjusted to the width of the object to be measured, a reading is taken directly from a small screen engraved on it.

-E.g. in figure 2.3, the length of the bird’s bick is 2.20 cm.
+E.g., in figure 2.3, the length of the bird’s beak is 2.20 cm.

-(ii) The Mechanical Vernie
+(ii) The Mechanical Vernier

 For the mechanical vernier, the reading is taken in three steps: